 Operators based in Canada who want to claim their product as organic must be certified to COR.
 The main standard documents for this certification are Organic Production Systems General Principles and Management Standards (CAN/CGSB 32.310-2015) and Permitted Substances List (CAN/CGSB 32.311-2015).

 For operators based in the province of Quebec, compliance to Quebec Organic Reference Standards is overseen by the Conseil des appellations reservées et des termes valorisants (CARTV).
 Quebec's scope is the same as COR with some additional requirements.
-For certified operators shipping product to Quebec, the rules, including labeling, are outlined in the Regulations Pertaining to Acceptance of Products Coming from Outside of Quebec.
+For certified operators shipping product to Quebec, the rules, including labeling, are outlined in the Quebec Organic Designation Specification Manual.

 To learn about using the Canadian organic marks, please visit our Certification Marks guide.